Classical Weimar is a pleasant place to visit, and historically important in the cultural development of Germany – and

-In retrospect I regret not visiting that other Heritage site in Weimar, that of its Bauhaus architecture.
+In retrospect I regret that we didn’t visit that other Heritage site in Weimar, the Bauhaus architecture.
 I did not know of it.
-Instead we did appreciate the classical centre and I have blogged that “the centre of town is nicer than we expected from reading the guidebook.”.
-This shows of course that a traveller does need a good guide book on the way, especially going from place to place as we did on our Interrail journey in 1990.
+Instead we did appreciate the classical centre and I wrote that “the centre of town is nicer than we expected from reading the guidebook.”.
+This shows of course that a traveller does need a good guidebook on the way, especially going from place to place as we did on our Interrail journey in 1990.

 In any case, there is more added from my visit to Weimar.

 “Weimar is from history known as the main site of the German democratic experiment between the world wars, and between the emperor and the dictator.
 The city had however a more glorious past closely tied to the development of the German enlightenment and the Weimar classicist writers Schiller and Goethe.
 All that was not really the main reasons for coming here.

 Buchenwald, the former concentration camp, is right outside the town.
 We went there, and had a strong experience.”